Miles762/Visual-workflow-automator/README.md

 # Agent B - Runtime AI Web App Workflow Executor with Visual Guides

 Agent B is an AI-powered system that automatically executes web application tasks and generates step-by-step visual guides with UI screenshots.
-It intelligently analyzes natural language tasks, detects the target web app, performs the workflow using browser automation to interact with UI elements, and creates comprehensive decription with screenshots.
+It intelligently analyzes natural language tasks, detects the target web app, performs the workflow using browser automation to interact with UI elements, and creates comprehensive documentation with screenshots.

+Agent B handles two types of tasks:
+- **Guidance Tasks** (questions): Demonstrates how to perform workflows (e.g., "How do I create a project in Linear?")
+- **Execution Tasks** (commands): Actually performs the actions (e.g., "Create a project in Linear named 'Project1'")

 **Supports**: Linear, Notion, Asana, and any web app (configurable via config.py)

 ## How It Works

-1. **Task Analysis**: Agent B extracts the app name from the task (e.g., "Linear", "Notion") using an LLM
+1. **Task Analysis**: Agent B analyzes the task using an LLM to:
+   - Extract the app name from the task (e.g., "Linear", "Notion")
+   - Detect the task type (guidance/question vs execution/command) based on question indicators like "how do i", "how to", etc.
 2. **URL Resolution**: Fetches the base URL from `config.py` file (from `APP_URLS` dictionary)
 3. **Step Planning**: Uses an LLM planner to break the task into step-by-step actionable points
 4. **Browser Automation**: Uses Playwright to navigate and interact with the app